zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 <div class='tip tip-left'><p>Check out <a href='https://chromium.googlesource.com/v8/v8/+/4.4-lkgr/src/objects.h'>this source code snippet of V8</a> if you are interested in seeing an exhaustive list of things on the heap in JavaScript.</p></div>

-However, I would like to look at these different data types from a different angle - reference types i.e. objects and value types i.e. primitive types - number, string, etc. A value type holds the data within its own memory allocation.
+However, I would like to look at these different data types from a different angle - **reference types** i.e. objects and **value types** i.e. primitive types - number, string, etc. A value type holds the data within _its own memory allocation_.
 When they are referenced or copied, a new identical value will be created in `stack`, which is a continuous region of memory allocating local context for each executing function.
-On the other hand, a reference type contains a pointer or reference to another memory location that holds the real data, which is allocated dynamically from the shared, unstructured pool of memory called `heap`.
-Because reference types represent the address of the variable rather than the data itself, assigning a reference variable to another doesn't copy the data automatically.
+On the other hand, a reference type contains a _pointer_ or _reference_ to another memory location that holds the real data, which is allocated dynamically from the shared, unstructured pool of memory called `heap`.
+Because reference types represent the address of the variable rather than the data itself, assigning a reference variable to another **doesn't** copy the data automatically.
 Instead it creates a second copy of the reference, which refers to the same location of `heap` as the original value.
 Finally, the garbage collector frees them from `heap` when no one is referencing them.
-This is a vital distinction between objects and primitive, non-object types and it will play a key role in the implementation of deep copying.
+This is a vital distinction between objects and non-object (primitive) types and it will play a key role in the implementation of deep copying.

 ## Ways to check data types